kaushikgopal/octopress-kaush-blog/_posts/2015-07-11-a-note-about-the-warmth-share-operator.markdown

 - android
 ---

 A common question most android developers have when using RxJava is: how do I cache or persist the work done by my observables over a configuration change?
-If you start a network call and the user decides to rotate the screen, the work spent in executing that network call would have been in vain (considering the OS would recreate your activity).
+If you start a network call and the user decides to rotate the screen, the work spent in executing that network call would have been in vain (considering the OS would re-create your activity).

 There are two widely accepted solutions to this problem: